aborruso/andy-image/README.md

 docker pull ghcr.io/aborruso/andy-image:latest
 ```

-See the package at: <https://github.com/aborruso/andy-image/pkgs/container/andy-image>
+The the package at: <https://github.com/aborruso/andy-image/pkgs/container/andy-image>

-Note: put these instructions in the workflow of the repo tha will use this image:
+---

+**Note**: if you use this docker image to run some GitHub Action workflow in another repository, you may need to set Git's safe directory configuration to avoid issues with Git operations.
+You can do this by adding the following step in your workflow:

 ```yaml
       - name: Set git safe directory
         run: git config --global --add safe.directory ${GITHUB_WORKSPACE}
 ```

-In this way, you can use the image in your GitHub Actions workflows without issues related to Git's safe directory settings.